-Within Performance Materials, we are continuously working to develop our innovative display materials further in order to keep up with the increasing variety and complexity of the devices and to meet the demand for ever more pixels.
+Within Electronics, we are continuously working to develop our innovative display materials further in order to keep up with the increasing variety and complexity of the devices and to meet the demand for ever more pixels.
 For instance, our OLED materials allow for ultra-high resolution displays with a resolution of 8K and in the future even 16K, offering razor-sharp images even with a picture diagonal of more than 2 meters.

 But today, higher resolution alone is no longer enough.
 The aim is also to make displays flatter and flatter, to expand their color spectrum, provide for more contrast and brightness or to decrease reflection – all while improving energy efficiency.
 Digitalization depends on the development of higher performance displays.
 With our specialty chemicals, our company can make a major contribution here.